 (linagliptin and metformin hydrochloride) Tablets, Film-Coated

 Read this Medication Guide carefully before you start taking JENTADUETO and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your doctor about your medical condition or your treatment.
 If you have any questions about JENTADUETO, ask your doctor or pharmacist.

 What is the most important information I should know about JENTADUETO?

 Serious side effects can happen in people taking JENTADUETO, including:

-JENTADUETO, can cause a rare but serious condition called lactic acidosis (a
+medicines in JENTADUETO, can cause a rare but serious condition called lactic

-build-up of lactic acid in the blood) that can cause death.
-Lactic acidosis is
+acidosis (a build-up of lactic acid in the blood) that can cause death.
+Lactic

 Stop taking JENTADUETO and call your doctor right away if you get any of the following symptoms of lactic acidosis: